 Handling crisis and conflict in online communities is not to be taken lightly.
 It’s a big, important job.
 But it is a job we as community builders all must do.
 That’s because in any community, conflict is inevitable.
 When we manage it well, it becomes an opportunity.
-We can actually bring people closer together as they realize that they can weather hard times and come out stronger on the other end.
+We can actually bring people closer together and build more inclusive spaces as community members realize that they can weather hard times and come out stronger on the other end.

 There are two ways we must manage conflict: both reactively after it happens and proactively every single day, to instill a resilient culture in our communities from the inside-out.
 What we want to do as community builders is create a strong community at the core so that when conflict occurs, it does not destroy what we have worked so hard to build.

 Reactive community conflict management is about diffusing tense moments.
 That’s an important short-term skill to have, but how do we create that long-term core culture that resists conflict?